Updated September 22, 2023

 Rijeka is also a short bus ride to the birthplace of Croatian tourism, the Habsburg coastal town of Opatija and its wedding-cake architecture.
 All along the Kvarner Gulf, including in Rijeka, you’ll find plenty of places to swim.
-And if you visit in February, you can join the party during one of Croatia’s biggest carnivals.
+If you visit in February, you can join the party during one of Croatia’s biggest carnivals.

 Before you check out Cádiz’s tapas bars, have a look round the food stalls of the Mercado Central de Abastos, the oldest covered market in Spain.